Electric car wallbox installation: the complete guide

 If you want – or need – the wallbox somewhere else, it could require floorboards to be lifted or furniture to be moved.
 But even in these situations, you should be up and running in around half a day.

-It’s worth discussing all this before you buy, as some providers may charge an additional fee for ‘non-standard’ installations.
-What is deemed a non-standard installations may vary, but Pod Point, one of the more well-known providers, told us these include long cable runs, the concealment of cables, running the cables at height or underground, or those requiring extra works to ensure the safety of the installer and customer.
+It’s worth mentioning that some providers may charge an additional fee for ‘non-standard’ installations.
+What is deemed a non-standard installation may vary, but Pod Point, one of the more well-known providers, told us these include long cable runs, the concealment of cables, running the cables at height or underground, or those requiring extra works to ensure the safety of the installer and customer.

 The first thing a wallbox installer will check is the quality of your home’s earth connection.
 Due to the power demands of a wallbox charger, your home needs a good, solid earthing connection.
 It’s a quick job for the installer to check, but depending on their findings, it could be the responsibility of you, your utility company or even UK Power Networks to upgrade.
 As a result, the work could take days, weeks or even months to complete.